Back to jobs

 • Ability to productively interact with peers, customers, and management

-SCHEDULE: This is a full-time, non-exempt position that requires on-site work; 40 hours per week, Monday-Friday 11am-7pm.
-Availability to flex one’s schedule depending on the staffing needs at the Dance Center is required.
+SCHEDULE: This is a full-time, non-exempt position that requires on-site work; 40 hours per week, Monday-Friday 10am-6pm.
+Ability and willingness to flex one’s schedule to address Adult Program needs.

 YOU WILL BE SUCCESSFUL IN THIS ROLE IF YOU:

-• Love our work and align with our core values – You’re inspired by the ways in which we celebrate our diverse community, pursue excellence in all that we do, advance access, exposure and opportunity to dance and music, and cultivate creativity.
+• Love our work at the Dance Center and align with our core values.
+You’re inspired by the ways in which we celebrate our diverse community, pursue excellence in all that we do, advance access, exposure and opportunity to dance and music, and cultivate creativity.

 We offer a comprehensive benefits package including: